DanialArab/Geospatial_Data_Science/My GIS Projects/README.md

 The interactive map provides various features such as panning, zooming, and browsing the map.
 Click on the link below to access and explore the map interactively:

 [Vancouver highly accessible fountains along green pathways - interactive map](https://danialarab.github.io/interactive_map_drinking_fountain_Vancouver/)

+## 2. Exploratory Data Analysis on US Wildfires

+In this project, I use Spark to play with Sqlite data of 1.88 Million US Wildfires, data obtained from Kaggle (https://www.kaggle.com/datasets/rtatman/188-million-us-wildfires).
+My primary goal was to explore the data and find out any potential room for application of Machine Learning.
+So based on this exploratory data analysis I will suggest different ML ideas, which could potentially be worth of more exploration.

+Data reference: Short, Karen C. 2017.
+Spatial wildfire occurrence data for the United States, 1992-2015 [FPA_FOD_20170508].
+4th Edition.
+Fort Collins, CO: Forest Service Research Data Archive. https://doi.org/10.2737/RDS-2013-0009.4